salesforce/lwc/CONTRIBUTING.md

 ### Unit Testing LWC

-When developing LWC, utilize [jest](https://jestjs.io/en/) unit testing to provide test coverage for new functionality.
-To run the jest tests use the following command from the root directory:
+When developing LWC, utilize [vitest](https://vitest.dev/) unit testing to provide test coverage for new functionality.
+To run the vitest tests use the following command from the root directory:

 ```bash
 yarn test